DA0-DA0/pfpk/README.md

 character long, and at most 32 characters long.
 The NFT must be owned by the public key, and the signature must be made by the same public key.
 If the NFT has no image, it will fail.

+The signature is derived by calling `OfflineAminoSigner`'s `signAmino` function with the `signDoc` argument generated using `makeSignDoc` from the `@cosmjs/amino` package.
+This can be seen in the signature verification code located in [src/index.ts](./src/index.ts#L50) around line 250.